20th Century Animation: Blue Sky Studios

 From 1997 until 2021, Fox owned Blue Sky Studios, a computer animation company known for the Ice Age franchise.
 Fox has had much more success with the studio, with the box office receipts of their films becoming competitive with the likes of Pixar and DreamWorks Animation.
 On March 21, 2019, Blue Sky Studios was integrated as a separate unit within Walt Disney Studios, yet they would continue to report to Fox Animation presidents Andrea Miloro and Robert Baird.
 In February 2021, Disney had announced that Blue Sky would cease all operations and close sometime within April 2021, eventually shuttering on April 10, 2021.

-Co-productions and original films
+Original films and co-productions

 Starting in 2007, 20th Century Animation occasionally produces its own films without Blue Sky Studios' involvement while also co-producing films from other studios.
 The company is not credited on these films like how they are with Blue Sky's films and Fox Animation Studios' Anastasia and Titan A.E.
 As of 2025, The Simpsons Movie remains their highest-grossing original film.

 All films listed are produced and or distributed by 20th Century Studios unless noted otherwise.